HolidayVibe Maldives

 Do I need to be certified to dive at Maldives resorts?

 No. Most resorts have PADI or SSI dive centers offering beginner courses.
-You can try a Discover Scuba Diving experience in one day, or complete your Open Water certification in 4-5 days during your stay.
-The warm, clear water makes learning enjoyable.
+You can try a Discover Scuba Diving experience in one day with zero experience required, or complete your full Open Water certification in 4–5 days during your stay.
+The warm, clear water and patient multilingual instructors make learning here genuinely enjoyable.
+See our beginner diving guide for everything you need to know before your first dive.

 When is the best time for diving in the Maldives?